itrnka/ha-elasticsearch-middleware/README.md

 ## Requirements

 This package is based on [*ha* framework](https://github.com/itrnka/ha-framework).
-Composer installs *ha* framework automatically if it is not already installed.
+Composer installs *ha* framework and Elasticsearch PHP API automatically if it is not already installed.

 ## Configuration